 Just take a moment and think about how many steps involve purchasing a product at a convenience store.
 If you don’t want to spend five dollars on a bottle of water that the hotel provides this is a trip that you will experience while traveling and if you’re like me there are always products that you didn’t plan on purchasing once you’re browsing the aisles.

 If you can’t understand the deals (1+1, 2+2 and 2+1) think of all the money that you will be wasting.
 Money that could be spent on purchasing souvenirs and delicious street food.
-Here are a few websites that will allow you study Hangul anywhere in the world.
+Here are a few websites that will allow you to study Hangul anywhere in the world.

 The organization provides a standard curriculum that aims to teach Hangul through covering all four parts of communication: speaking, reading, writing and listening.
 Start off with basic conversation and learn how to properly introduce yourself and learn the names of various countries in Hangul. *Tip – Look for the arrow pointing down on the right-hand side of the main menu to change the language into your preference.
 Languages available include Chinese, English, French, Japanese, Spanish Thai, and Vietnamese.

-If you want to begin your studies with a hard copy textbook check out Integrated Korean Beginning 1, 2nd Edition (Klear Textbooks in Korean Language).
+If you want to begin your studies with a hard copy textbook check out Integrated Korean Beginning 1, 2nd Edition (Klear Textbooks in the Korean Language).

 If you’re looking to study the proper writing techniques of Hangul check out Sogang University Korean program.
-Although the website doesn’t provide any sound you’re given the principles of Hangul, the alphabet, stroke letters and a practice worksheet.
+Although the website doesn’t provide any sound you’re given the principles of Hangul, the alphabet, stroke letters, and a practice worksheet.
 An additional bonus is that you’re allowed to print the practice worksheets for writing practice.